Nynros/InternetSecurity/README.txt

 Topic: Virus-Defender
 ------------------------------
 Windows Defender is good.
-You don't need another virus-scanner like Avira, McAfee, etc
+You don't need another virus-scanner like Avira, McAfee, etc if you not running a buisness

 Topic: Backup & Restore Data
 ------------------------------
-Buy a good USB Drive like a WD_BLACK P10
+Buy a good USB Drive like a WD_BLACK P40
 Copy your data frequently to the USB-Drive
 Store the USB Drive in a safe place
 Use a end-to-end encrypted and secure cloud service like ProtonDrive (https://proton.me/drive)